Development trends that began to emerge in 2012 are picking up steam. Here's a look at the must-know technologies for the year ahead.

 4: Python or Ruby

 HTML5 is quickly pulling away from the station.
-The impending release of IE 10 is the last piece of the puzzle to make the full power of HTML5 available to most users (those not stuck with IE 6 or IE 8).
+The release of IE 10 made the full power of HTML5 available to most users (those not stuck with IE 6 or IE 8).
 Learning HTML5 now positions you to be on the forefront of the next generation of applications.
 Oh, and most mobile devices already have excellent support for it, so it is a great way to get into mobile development too.
-And don't forget: HTML5 is also one route for UI definitions in Windows 8!
+And don't forget: HTML5 is one route for UI definitions in Windows 8.

 6: Windows 8

-Windows 8 should be released sometime in 2012, unless the schedule slips badly.
-While Windows 8 may very well get off to a slow start, being the top dog in an app store is often based on being the first dog in the race.
+Windows 8 may be getting off to a slow start, but being the top dog in an app store is often based on being the first dog in the race.
 The first mover advantage is huge.
-It is better to be in the Windows 8 app store at launch time than to take a wait-and-see approach.
+It is better to be in the Windows Store now than to take a wait-and-see approach.
 Even if Windows 8 sales disappoint, it's better to be the only fish in a small pond than a fish of any size in a big pond, as recent app sales numbers have shown.

 7: RESTful Web services

 While I personally prefer the convenience and ease of working with SOAP in the confines of Visual Studio, REST is booming.
 Even Microsoft is starting to embrace it with OData.
 JSON really was the final straw on this matter, relegating SOAP to be for server-to-server work only.
-Unless your applications can run in isolation, not knowing REST is going to hold you back, as of 2012.
+Unless your applications can run in isolation, not knowing REST is going to hold you back.

 10: User experience